 14. Instructors have office hours

 Because of the very diverse schedules that everyone has in university, your profs will set office hours.
 These are typically two one-hour time periods throughout the week where you can drop in to ask questions about the course.
 Take advantage of these times!
-I’d even put them in your class schedule as an FYI.
+I’d even put them in your calendar along with your class schedule.
+For online courses, your professors may offer them as scheduled virtual meetings or discussion board chats.

 Pro tip: If a professor's office hours conflict with your other classes, just send them an email and ask if there's another time that would work for them.
 They’re often happy to accommodate if you show commitment and initiative—and ask politely.